usnews/brightspot-cms/docs/documentation/editorial-guide.md

 Content that is set to go live at a future date appears in the Schedules section.
 Each day has a section, with any content due to go live on that day visible.
 Click into the content to edit.
 Scheduling is set from within the content edit screen, using a date widget.

-From the Schedules widget you can create new Schdules, which
+From the Schedules widget you can create new Schedules, where multiple pieces of content can be grouped to all go live together.
+See the [Scheduling Section](editorial-guide.html#bulk-scheduling) for documentation.

 ![](http://docs.brightspot.s3.amazonaws.com/sch_widget_dash.png)

-**Drafts**
+**Unpublished Drafts**

-All content that is not yet completed, but saved in a draft status, appears in the drafts module.
+All content that is not yet completed, but saved in a status, appears in the Unpublished Drafts module.
 Bulk uploaded files are also saved here awaiting editorial additions, such as alt text or titles.

+Content that is within a Workflow, example Submitted / Rejected, also appears here, and can be accessed using the filter.

 ![](http://docs.brightspot.s3.amazonaws.com/draft_widget_2.1.png)